mikeal/centerless/README.md

 	* [GitProofs](./proofs/git),

 All of these accomplish two goals:
-1. Dispute arising between incompatible systems can be resolved by making compatibility possible,
+1. Dispute arising between incompatible systems can be resolved via cross-compatibility,
 2. The degree to which these systems are compatible is determined by the users and cryptographers nearest that system rather than the owners, creators, or maintainers of such systems,
-3. as such, any power resulting from the appearance of unity around the central point of dispute may be liberated by applying cryptography to the characteristics of sameness in ordinary appearance of that which appears of to be divergent.
+3. as such, any power resulting from the appearance of unity around the central point of dispute may be liberated by applying cryptography to the characteristics of sameness in ordinary appearance of that which appears to be divergent.

-Centerless is documented as a collection of pure cryptographic processes (algorithms).
+Centerless is documented as a collection of pure cryptographic processes.
 It's not written to/for a specific language, specification, software, hardware, etc.

-Processes secured by cryptography accept bytes, view them as numbers, and returns proof as numbers encoded to bytes.
-If you've got numbers and bytes you should be able to implemented centerless proofs along with the relevant data structure operations and transports in whatever system you require.
+Such processes accept bytes, view them as numbers, and return proof as very large numbers encoded to bytes.
+If you've got numbers and bytes you should be able to implement centerless proofs along with the relevant data structure operations and transports in whatever system you require to accomplish the intended result.

 This respository includes implementions in plain JavaScript, suitable for browsers, Node.js, and any other JS environment.